 Infection control clinically translates to identifying and containing infections to minimize its dissemination.
 Clinicians play a significant role in infection control by identifying patients' signs and symptoms suspicious for a transmissible infection such as tuberculosis.
 Precaution orders have to be placed and implemented even before a confirmatory diagnosis is reached to avoid the possible transmission of the infectious pathogen.
 Clinically, an efficient infection control program results into fewer infection rates and lower risk for the development of multidrug-resistant pathogens.
 Hospital-acquired infections are one of the most common healthcare complications.
 Therefore simple standard precautions such as hand hygiene can prove to be highly effective.
 In fact, the most effective and least expensive way for clinicians to also apply infection control principles is by washing hands before and after any patient interaction .
 Hence, hospitals need to promote and enable handwashing by providing reminders at all bedsides and having sinks or hand sanitizer stations available at the entrance to each room in the hospital.
 Another simple measure can be to educate patient always to try to use their forearm to block their cough or sneeze to avoid the transmission of droplets and the direct contamination of their hands by which pathogens can be transferred to other surfaces.

 Infection control has many challenges especially with the increasing number of hospitalized patients, a greater prevalence of invasive technologies, and a higher prevalence of immunocompromised patients .
-Poor infection control programs lead to increased rates of infections, increase the likelihood for multidrug-resistant bacterias, and increases the risk of outbreaks in specific departments that might disseminate to the entire hospital and community.
+Poor infection control programs lead to increased rates of infections, increase the likelihood of multidrug-resistant bacterias, and increases the risk of outbreaks in specific departments that might disseminate to the entire hospital and community.
 Resources are one of the major limitations in achieving an optimal infection control program; hospital epidemiologists should consider the balance between cost, clinical outcomes, patient satisfaction, and economic impact when considering new interventions.
 Hospital epidemiologists also need to assess the latest evidence-based literature to make certain that all infection control policies are up-to-date and to monitor the newly emerging multidrug-resistant pathogens.
 The major direct complication of an inappropriately managed infection control program is infection risk for the patient.
 Patients might be at risk for bacterial, viral, fungal, or parasitic infection.
 If the infection is severe, it can spread to the bloodstream leading to sepsis and possible septic shock which are life-threatening.
 All healthcare workers have a duty to prevent infection and maintain an aseptic environment when possible.
+Nursing is on the front lines of this issue, since they routinely have the highest level of contact with the patient, and have access to all aspects of the facility; their observations and recommendations should be taken seriously by all members of the interprofessional healthcare team.
 The most basic preventive method is by washing hands.

 |||Forder AA, A brief history of infection control - past and present.
 South African medical journal = Suid-Afrikaanse tydskrif vir geneeskunde.
 2007 Nov [PubMed PMID: 18250929]|